 If you have consented to our use of Personal Data about you for a specific purpose, you have the right to change your mind at any time, subject to contractual and legal restrictions, and reasonable prior written notice.
 This will not affect any processing that has already taken place.
-Where we are using your Personal Data because we or a third party (for example, your employer) have a legitimate interest to do so, you have the right to object to that use; however, in some cases, this may mean that you no longer use our products and services.
+Where we are using your Personal Data because we or another entity (for example, your employer) have a legitimate interest to do so, you have the right to object to that use; however, in some cases, this may mean that you no longer use our products and services.

 Service Providers.
-For all categories of information that we collect, we share Personal Data with our service providers for various business purposes, including, but not limited to, auditing interactions with users, debugging our websites, products and services, security purposes, internal research and gleaning insights through machine learning, short-term uses such as credit verification, payment processing, IT services, quality control and safety, gift fulfillment, in-person and virtual event management, as well as to perform other services on our behalf.
-For example, we may use service providers to help us proctor and score Okta certification exams or host our customer relationship management system.
+For all categories of information that we collect, we disclose Personal Data to our service providers for various business purposes, including, but not limited to, auditing interactions with users, debugging our websites, products and services, security purposes, internal research and gleaning insights through machine learning, short-term uses such as credit verification, payment processing, IT services, quality control and safety, gift fulfillment, in-person and virtual event management, as well as to perform other services on our behalf.
+For example, we may use service providers to help us proctor and score Okta certification exams, or host our customer relationship management system.

-Event Sponsors.
-If you choose to register for or attend an event or webinar that we host (such as our Oktane customer conference), enter a contest or raffle with us and a sponsor, or download content (such as a whitepaper) from our website, then we will share your contact information, content interest information or other activity data, and any other information, including Personal Data, collected in the course of these activities for commercial purposes with those sponsors.
+In-person and Virtual Events.
+If you choose to register for or attend a virtual or in-person event or webinar that we host (such as our Oktane customer conference), enter a contest or raffle with us and a sponsor, or download content (such as a whitepaper) from our website, then we may disclose your contact information, content interest information or other activity data, and any other information, including Personal Data, collected in the course of these activities for commercial purposes to those sponsors.
 In many cases, you intentionally disclose your details by providing your information to these sponsors through consent via a registration form or by scanning your badge at the applicable sponsor’s booth.
 Virtual events hosted by third party platforms may also collect additional data from you when you visit their sites.
-The treatment of this information is subject to each of these third parties’ respective privacy statements.
+The treatment of this information is subject to each of these other entities’ respective privacy statements.

 Partners and Resellers.
-We share your Personal Data, such as contact information, business details, and content interest and activity details, with our partners and resellers for business purposes, such as to carry out our business or for joint marketing efforts to reach our customers and prospective customers, subject to laws applicable in your jurisdiction.
+We may disclose your Personal Data, such as contact information, business details, and content interest and activity details, to our partners and resellers for business purposes, such as to carry out our business or for joint marketing efforts to reach our customers and prospective customers, subject to laws applicable in your jurisdiction.
 In many cases, you intentionally disclose your details by providing your information to these sponsors through consent via a registration form.
 You can review a list of our current partners here.

 Protection of Rights, Security and Fraud Detection.
-For all categories of data we collect, we disclose your Personal Data for business purposes to protect our customers, users, secure our physical and intellectual property, and to prevent or investigate security or fraudulent attempts against our users through our platform.
+For all categories of data we collect, we disclose your Personal Data for business purposes to protect our customers and users, to secure our physical and intellectual property, and to prevent or investigate security or fraudulent attempts against our users through our platform.

 Law Enforcement and Legal Requests.
-For all categories of data we collect, we may share Personal Data to comply with applicable law or respond to valid legal requests, such as a subpoena, from law enforcement or other authorities.
+For all categories of data we collect, we may disclose Personal Data to comply with applicable law or to respond to valid legal requests, such as a subpoena, from law enforcement or other authorities.

 With our Affiliates, Related to Corporate Transactions, and Provision of Professional Services.
-For all categories of data we collect, we share Personal Data among our affiliates and subsidiaries for business purposes, including any service providers and agents that work on our behalf.
-For example, we may share your Personal Data with support service providers with whom we have in place agreements to protect your Personal Data.
-We may also share your information as required for us to carry out a corporate transaction, such as a merger or sale of assets of all or part of our company.
-We will also share your Personal Data with our professional service providers (for example, our auditors, insurance providers, financial service providers, and legal advisors) as needed for us to run our business.
+For all categories of data we collect, we disclose Personal Data to our affiliates and subsidiaries for business purposes, including any service providers and agents that work on our behalf.
+For example, we may disclose your Personal Data to support service providers with whom we have in place agreements to protect your Personal Data.
+We may also disclose your information as required for us to carry out a corporate transaction, such as a merger or sale of assets of all or part of our company.
+We will also disclose your Personal Data to our professional service providers (for example, our auditors, insurance providers, financial service providers, and legal advisors) as needed for us to run our business.

-Platform Analytics Data.
-We share metadata (for example, unique identifiers and usage data) collected through our platform with analytics service providers for our business purposes, such as to provide a better user experience and generally help make our products and services better.
+Platform, Training, and Community Analytics Data.
+We disclose Ancillary Data, such as metadata (for example, unique identifiers and Usage Data), collected through our platform with analytics service providers for our business purposes, such as to provide a better user experience and improve our products and services.

 Advertising and Marketing.
 We share your Personal Data, such as metadata and contact data, with third-party advertising and marketing providers, to allow us to better reach our customers and prospective customers, and to sell our products and services, to the extent permitted by laws applicable in your jurisdiction.
-In some circumstances we may ask you to consent to directly disclosing your Personal Data with these third parties prior to sharing your Personal Data, such as via a consent banner on our website.
+In some circumstances, we may ask you to consent to directly disclosing your Personal Data with these third parties prior to sharing your Personal Data, such as via a consent banner on our website.
 For details on your choices with respect this sharing or disclosure, please see Your Information Choices below.
 For specific details on these companies’ privacy practices, please visit their privacy policies.

 Anonymous or De-identified Usage Data.
-We share anonymized or aggregated usage data or security threat information with third parties or the public.
-For example, this may include sharing trends regarding organizations’ use of Okta’s products and services to customers and prospective customers in our “Businesses at Work” report.
-The data shared in this category is not Personal Data.
+We disclose anonymized or aggregated usage data or security threat information with third parties or the public.
+For example, this may include disclosing trends regarding organizations’ use of Okta’s products and services to customers and prospective customers in our “Businesses at Work” report.
+The data disclosed in this category is not Personal Data.

-Okta Community, Help Center, and Other User Generated Content.
+Okta Communities, Help Center, and Other User Generated Content.
 We make available various community forums and self-help support materials, as well as blogs and other means for you to post information on our websites.
-This is publicly-available information that you choose to share and it may be read, collected, and used by others that visit these websites.
-Except for username (which may be your real name) and the details that you choose to include in your profile, the categories of data shared in these circumstances will depend on what you choose to provide.
+This information you post is publicly-available information that you choose to disclose and it may be read, collected, and processed by others that visit these websites.
+Except for username (which may be your real name) and the details that you choose to include in your profile, the categories of data disclosed in these circumstances will depend on what information you choose to provide.

 Recruitment Data.
-When you apply for a job at Okta, we share your Personal Data, including applicant data, biographical information, and other Personal Data we possess with our affiliate companies for business reasons, such as human resource management and internal reporting; our service providers for business reasons, such as the recruitment platform and to manage background checks; and law enforcement or government authorities, or as otherwise necessary to comply with law or as needed for the recruitment and human resources process.
+When you apply for a job at Okta, we disclose your Personal Data, including applicant data, biographical information, and other Personal Data we possess to our affiliate companies for business reasons, such as human resource management and internal reporting; our service providers for business reasons, such as the recruitment platform, to verify references and to manage background checks; and law enforcement or government authorities, or as otherwise necessary to comply with law or as needed for the recruitment and human resources process.

 Okta Social Media Outlets

 Your interactions with Social Media Features are governed by the privacy policies (and any other applicable terms) of the respective companies that provide the relevant Social Media Features.

 VI.
 Okta’s Security Posture & Measures Taken

 Security is a critical priority for Okta.
 We maintain a comprehensive, written information security program that contains industry-standard administrative, technical, and physical safeguards designed to prevent the loss or theft and unauthorized access, use, disclosure or alteration of Personal Data.

 However, no security system is perfect, and due to the inherent nature of the Internet, we cannot guarantee that data, including Personal Data, is absolutely safe from intrusion or other unauthorized access by others.
 You are responsible for protecting your password(s) and other authentication factors, as well as maintaining the security of your devices.

 If you use the Okta online service via a subscription purchased for you by an Okta customer, then that customer is responsible for configuring your instance appropriately.
 Additional information about security settings and configurations can be found in the documentation related to our online service, including the Trust & Compliance documentation, which is available at https://www.okta.com/agreements.